MoFEM/Workshop2023/index.md

 docker pull likask/mofem-spack-jupyterhub:Workshop2023
 ~~~~
 2. Run container
-- If you like, just try the container that after the shutdown of the JupyterHub container will be removed, run docker it as follows,
+- If you like, just try the container that, after the shutdown of the JupyterHub container will be removed, run docker it as follows,
 ~~~~
 docker run --rm --name workshop2023 -p 8000:8000 -p 2222:22 likask/mofem-spack-jupyterhub:Workshop2023
 ~~~~